Choosing an Evaluation Platform: 10 Questions to Ask Before You Buy

 Introduction: Why Choosing the Right Evaluation Platform Matters

-An evaluation platform measures, tests, and improves your AI applications throughout their lifecycle.
+An evaluation platform helps measure, test, and monitor AI workflows across different stages; experimentation, pre-release testing, and production; depending on what the platform actually supports.
 For teams building AI agents, chatbots, or RAG pipelines, the right platform enables faster iteration, early quality detection, and confident deployment.
 Poor selection leads to hidden costs, integration failures, and functionality gaps.

 This guide covers 10 critical questions to answer before choosing an evaluation platform, helping you avoid costly mistakes in platform selection.